SPbSAT/cirbo/README.md

 ## Tests

 Tests are written and executed using `pytest`.
-To execute tests run `poetry run pytest`.
+To execute unit tests run `poetry run pytest`.
+To execute all tests run `poetry run pytest -m 'not manual'`.

 In addition to the standard tests, there are optional slow tests that interact with circuit databases.
 These tests require the corresponding database files.
 To execute these tests, use the following command: